Deltares/Veiligheidsrendement/docs/CONTRIBUTING.md

 ## Adding documentation

-Besides the in-code documentation via docstrings, adding new features or modifying some pieces of code my require the addition of more documentation.
+Besides the in-code documentation via docstrings, adding new features or modifying some pieces of code may require the addition of more documentation.
 Possible options are:

 1. Create a `README.md` at the module's level.
 For instance in `vrtool.defaults` you will find one specific file describing the purpose of said module.
 2. Create an extensive markdown file in the [docs](.) directory, like this `CONTRIBUTING.md` file.